Coming events in the euro zone debt crisis

 PORTUGAL:

--- Portugal, bailed out to the tune of 78 billion euros, has admitted its accounts fell short of expectations in the first half of the year but said it would meet this year's target agreed with its lenders using extraordinary, one-off measures.
+-- Portugal, bailed out to the tune of 78 billion euros, has admitted its accounts fell short of expectations in the first half of the year but said it would meet this year's target agreed with its lenders.

--- The troika of lenders said on November 16 it was satified with Portugal's performance under the bailout, but told it to avoid relying on one-off mesaures in the future and to deliver on structural reforms.

 -- Portugal's economy is expected to contract sharply this year and next, only returning to growth in 2013 as the government enacts tough spending cuts and across-the-board tax hikes.